evidencebp/pylint-intervention/README.md

 ## How to Contribute?

 Unlike most open source projects, here you contribute by fixing alerts in other projects.
+Therefore, start in [commenting that you would like to contribute](https://github.com/evidencebp/pylint-intervention/issues/1), and if you have a suitable project, please [recommend](https://github.com/evidencebp/pylint-intervention/issues/2).

 Please follow this procedure to contribute: